 The response time indicates how quickly your screen can change between the shades of gray.
-In a competitive game, every second count and the ability of your screen to display everything quickly and clearly can give you a competitive edge.
-A unit with a slower response time will delay visuals, resulting in ghosting.
-Buying a monitor with the lowest possible response time is vital when you want to maximize your competitive edge.
+In a competitive game, every second counts,s and the ability of your screen to display everything quickly and clearly can give you a competitive edge.

 7) Type of panel